Munir-prog/hexlet-git/INFO.md

+git is awesome!
-git is awesome
+Hexlet is awesome too!
-new line
-experiment with amend
-new data
-new data